-Continue using latanoprost every day for as long as your doctor prescribes.
+Continue using APO-LATANOPROST every day for as long as your doctor prescribes.

-Centre (Tel: 13 11 26 in Australia) for advice.
-Alternatively go to the Accident and Emergency Department at your nearest
+126) for advice or go to Accident and Emergency at your nearest hospital.
+Do this

 Things you must do

-To make sure latanoprost is working properly, have your eye pressure checked regularly.
+To make sure APO-LATANOPROST is working properly, have your eye pressure checked regularly.